-This post was most recently updated on January 26th, 2021
+This post was most recently updated on July 26th, 2021

 Please read: This information is provided for educational purposes only and is not intended to treat, diagnose or prevent any disease.
 We encourage you to make your own health care decisions in partnership with a qualified health care professional.

 This post contains affiliate links, this means at no extra cost to you, we make a commission from sales.
 Please read our Disclosure Statement

 Many people enjoy chamomile tea as a caffeine-free alternative to regular black or green tea and many enjoy its earthy, somewhat sweet, taste.